Legislative Standards Act 1992

 Community Protection and Public Child Sex Offender Register (Daniel’s Law) Bill 2025

-This bill establishes a three-tiered public child sex offender register, named Daniel's Law after Daniel Morcombe.
-It allows police to publish details of missing offenders, lets residents view photos of high-risk offenders in their area, and enables parents to check if someone with unsupervised access to their child is a registered offender.
+This bill creates Daniel's Law, a three-tiered public child sex offender register for Queensland.
+It allows police to publish details of missing offenders who have breached their conditions, lets residents view photos of high-risk offenders in their local area, and enables parents to check whether someone with unsupervised access to their child is a registered sex offender.

 Queensland Building and Construction Commission and Other Legislation Amendment Bill 2025

-This bill modernises the Queensland Building and Construction Commission by removing the requirement for physical licence cards and enabling digital alternatives.
-It also streamlines workplace safety reporting so that building industry licensees only need to notify one regulator of safety incidents, rather than reporting the same incident to both the QBCC and workplace safety regulators.
+This bill modernises the Queensland Building and Construction Commission by removing the requirement for physical licence cards and enabling digital alternatives via the Queensland Digital Licence app.
+It also allows the QBCC to serve documents electronically and streamlines workplace safety reporting so that building industry licensees only need to notify one regulator of serious safety incidents, rather than reporting the same incident to both the QBCC and workplace safety regulators.

 Environmental Protection (Great Barrier Reef Protection Measures) and Other Legislation Amendment Bill 2019